Placebo Discontinuity Design: Consistency proof

 Substituting for $Y$ in the probability limit gives

 \end{enumerate} \end{proof}

 \begin{proof}[Proof of Corollary~\ref{cor:consistency} (consistency)]

 We proceed in steps.
-By symmetry, we focus only on showing convergence above the cutoff.\footnote{We will not use cancellation, so that the same argument gives convergence below the cutoff. } We want to show that,
+We focus only on showing convergence above the cutoff, and convergence below the cutoff follows from the same argument applied to $\alpha_{-, 0}$ and $\gamma_{-}$.\footnote{We will not use cancellation, so that the same argument gives convergence below the cutoff.} We want to show that,

 \begin{enumerate} \item We express the limit as a sum.

 Substituting in $h_{+}(d - d^{*}, w)$ from Equation~\eqref{eq:partial},

 \item It is helpful to characterize a partially linear representation for $Y$.